Saddle Shoes Craft for Halloween Costume

-The very first shoe makeover I ever shared on my blog was faux saddle shoes.
-They did really well but the design was pretty basic.
+The first shoe makeover I shared on my blog was faux saddle shoes.
+They did really well, but the design was pretty basic.
 Using only a black fabric Sharpie, I made myself a faux pair of something I wanted badly but didn’t want to spend $50 on.
-And in the end, it was for the best because I wore the shoes maybe twice before giving them to my sister where all the unwanted made-over shoes go.
+In the end, it was for the best because I wore the shoes maybe twice before giving them to my sister, where all the unwanted made-over shoes go.

 My sister loves them.
-And these saddle shoes she loved and wore and washed so much that the black Sharpie all but came out of the shoes.
+These saddle shoes she loved and wore and washed so much that the black Sharpie all but came out of the shoes.
 The saddle parts were a light gray at best.
 So I decided to make her a new, more durable pair with a bit more interesting detail.
-Now if you want to see those first fake saddle shoes, you can see the DIY here, but I assure you these new ones are much more impressive!
+Now, if you want to see those first fake saddle shoes, you can see the DIY here, but I assure you these new ones are much more impressive!

-I decided this go that I’d use fabric paint which is far less likely to wash out after multiple wears.
-I also decided that these shoes needed some cute little dots just like the faux painted oxfords I shared last year to give them a little extra pizzazz.
-But most importantly, I mixed up how I placed the saddle marks.
+I decided this time to use fabric paint, which is far less likely to wash out after multiple wears.
+I also decided that these shoes needed some cute little dots, just like the faux-painted oxfords I shared last year, to give them a little extra pizzazz.
+Most importantly, I mixed up how I placed the saddle marks.
 Want to make some of your own?
 Let’s get it.

 - white canvas sneakers